Thank you for your support at Living Local. See you next year.

 The Selectmen, Planning Boards and Housing Committees of all six towns are working to create Housing Production Plans (HPP) to help address the Island's housing crisis.
 Your input is needed over the course of 3 interactive public meetings to help the towns decide how much housing they need and where and how they want to create it?
 Developing a HPP will require the towns to address some big issues about zoning, density and wastewater.

 Come voice your needs and help shape the housing and zoning policies the Island will use to create housing people can afford.
-SAVE THESE DATES:
+SAVE THE DATES BELOW.
+You can also participate by taking this brief 5 minute survey.
+Tell us about your housing needs and your priorities and concerns about housing issues: Take The All Island Planning Board Housing Survey

 Aquinnah: Mondays at 7:00 on September 19, November 14 and December 12, 2016, Old Town Hall.
 Community Dinner starts at 6:30.